 For single-family home sales that do not involve a real estate broker or agent, these transactions are exempt from the requirements of the act.
 This includes selling a home directly to an individual buyer without any assistance from a real estate licensee.

-Owner-occupied multifamily dwellings with four or fewer units are also exempt from provisions of the Act when they are rented or sold by their owners.
+Multifamily, owner-occupied housing with four or fewer units is also exempt from provisions of the act when they are rented or sold by their owners.
 This exemption does not extend to properties owned by corporations or other entities.

 Religious Groups and Private Clubs

-Religious groups and private clubs are exempt from certain provisions of the Act when they rent or sell dwellings that are either related to or used in connection with their activities, as long as such dwellings contain no more than four units.
+Religious groups and private clubs are exempt from certain fair housing provisions when they rent or sell dwellings that are either related to or used in connection with their activities, as long as such dwellings contain no more than four units.

 Housing for Older People

-The Texas Fair Housing Act also includes an exemption for housing designed and operated exclusively for persons 62 years of age or older, provided that it meets certain criteria set forth in the law.
+The fair housing act also includes an exemption for housing designed and operated exclusively for persons 62 years of age or older, provided that it meets certain criteria set forth in the law.
 This exemption applies to both rental and sales transactions.

 Appraisals